gruntwork-io/boilerplate/README.md

     description: Enter the welcome text used by the website dependency

   - name: ShowLogo
-    description: Should the webiste show the logo (true or false)?
+    description: Should the website show the logo (true or false)?
     type: bool
     default: true